-79. Furthermore, in 2012, the GOJ passed the Telecommunications (Amendment) Act.
-The Act established the Universal Service Fund where a percentage of the proceeds from telephone calls terminated on networks in Jamaica, is assigned to this Fund to provide access to modern technologies and universal access for Jamaicans.
-The legislation makes provision for persons with disabilities to be among the major beneficiaries while non-governmental agencies catering to the needs of persons with disabilities can also apply to this Fund for Information Communication Technology (ICT) project support.
+74. In 2012, the GOJ passed the Telecommunications (Amendment) Act.
+The Act established the Universal Service Fund where a percentage of the proceeds from telephone calls terminated on networks in Jamaica, is assigned to this Fund aimed at providing universal access to modern technologies for Jamaicans.
+The legislation makes provision for persons with disabilities to be among the major beneficiaries and non-governmental agencies catering to the needs of persons with disabilities can also apply to this Fund for Information Communication Technology (ICT) project support.
 This is a major positive development that will significantly benefit persons with disabilities in Jamaica.

-80. The GOJ through the E-Learning Project has secured modern equipment and software for six special education institutions across the island.
+75. The GOJ through the E-Learning Project has secured modern equipment and software for six special education institutions across the island.
 Through this initiative, these six schools have been provided with advanced technologies that cater to the needs of persons with various disabilities.
 Children who are deaf, blind, or have physical, mental, and intellectual disabilities, now have access to technologies that will enable them in their educational development.
-Approximately US\$300,000 will be expended on this venture.
+Approximately US\$300,000 was expended on this venture.

-81. Jamaica is moving towards ensuring that the critical services are available to persons with disabilities.
+76. Jamaica continues to strengthen its capacity to ensure that the critical services are available to persons with disabilities.
 For example, there is a government policy to have all new schools meeting the accessibility standards so that children with mobility impairments can attend schools within their communities and thus remain at home with their families.
 An audit of the health facilities across the country has also begun so that accessibility features can be factored into any refurbishing or construction of new facilities or departments.

-Article 10: Right to Life
+Article 10 Right to Life

-82. While the Disabilities Act does not make special mention of the right to life, the Constitution of Jamaica makes the right to life a fundamental right for all persons.
+77. The Constitution of Jamaica makes the right to life a fundamental right for all persons.
 This right can only be taken away if an individual commits a capital crime.
 Persons with disabilities also enjoy this fundamental right to life as set out in the Constitution on the same basis as other persons in the Jamaican society.
-There is no evidence to suggest that persons with disabilities are disproportionately and arbitrarily denied this right.
+There is no evidence that persons with disabilities are disproportionately and arbitrarily denied this right.

-Article 11: Situations of risk and humanitarian emergencies
+Article 11 Situations of risk and humanitarian emergencies

-83. Persons with disabilities are listed among the first set of individuals to be provided with assistance in the case of any disaster.
-All Parish Disaster Committees are mandated to first contact the elderly and persons with disabilities in the case of a natural disaster or humanitarian emergency.
-As a part of the response procedure of the office of disaster preparedness and emergency management, persons with disabilities are listed among the first set of individuals to be provided with assistance in the case of any disaster.
-All Parish Disaster Committees are mandated to first contact the elderly and persons with disabilities in the case of a natural disaster or humanitarian emergency.
-Additionally, following the signing of a memorandum of understanding for a system that facilitates real-time warning and response to disasters such as hurricanes and flooding for the disabled, persons with disabilities are now able to access information on alerts and warnings on existing broadcast systems.
+78. Persons with disabilities are listed among the first set of individuals to be provided with assistance in the case of any disaster.
+As a part of the response procedure of the office of disaster preparedness and emergency management, persons with disabilities are the first to be contacted by Parish Disaster Committees in the case of any disaster.
+Additionally, following the signing of a memorandum of understanding between the Office of Disaster Preparedness and Emergency Management (ODPEM), Panos Caribbean and the Combined Disabilities Association (CDA) for an early warning system ensuring quicker response to disasters such as hurricanes and flooding, persons with disabilities are now able to access information on alerts and warnings on existing broadcast systems.
 The installation of communication infrastructure to facilitate alerts has been done in targeted communities and a registry created of all the disabled persons in the target communities.
 Shelter managers and disaster responders have also been trained by the office of disaster preparedness and emergency management to deal with persons with disabilities.

-Article 12: Equal recognition before the law
+Article 12 Equal recognition before the law

-84. The Constitution of Jamaica provides every Jamaican with the opportunity for equal recognition before the law.
+79. The Constitution of Jamaica provides every Jamaican with the opportunity for equal recognition before the law.
 Persons with disabilities also enjoy this right.
 It must be noted, however, that persons with certain types of disabilities are not allowed to enter into contracts; for example, those who have severe mental illness, as there are questions as to their mental capacity to act and to understand the terms and conditions of such binding agreements.